The Shadowy Umber from Which Writing Emerges

-This photograph is taken from an enthralling Verso collection of Benjamin’s personal manuscripts and documents.
-I enjoy the swirl of Benjamin’s essays, but am equally fascinated by him as a reader and collector.
-It’s no surprise to me that “high-quality paper, particular pens, ink, and nibs, and, furthermore, specific spatial preconditions were important prerequisites for a non-resistant and smoothly running flow of writing.
+The source is an enthralling Verso collection of Benjamin’s personal manuscripts and documents.
+I admire the swirl of Benjamin’s essays, but am equally fascinated by him as a reader and collector.
+It is not surprising that “high-quality paper, particular pens, ink, and nibs, and, furthermore, specific spatial preconditions were important prerequisites for a non-resistant and smoothly running flow of writing.
 In a letter to Siegfried Kracauer, for example, Benjamin reports on the acquisition of a new fountain pen, an ‘enchanting creation’.”

 1. Rembrandt’s Late Self-Portraits by Elizabeth Jennings